 Riverside Vandalism Attorney

+In California, you may need to speak with a Riverside vandalism attorney more times than you think you would.
 When you think of vandalism, you generally picture kids painting graffiti on city walls.
 In reality, the California laws governing vandalism (also known as “malicious mischief”) are much more involved.
 You may be charged with vandalism in ways you have not previously imagined.
-Here are just a few examples:

 - You are in a fight with your spouse.
-In a moment of frustration, you break a picture, dish, or other item you jointly own.
+In a moment of frustration, you break a picture, dish, or other items you jointly own.

 - You deface a car with paint, keys, or another means.